How to Use the Linux tee Command With Useful Examples

 - Locate the VPS dashboard and select your server.

-- On the left panel, navigate to Help → Kodee.
+- On the left panel, click Kodee.

 - Type in your question about tee or other commands.